apostolikas/FROMAGe-Prompting-Strategies/blogpost.md

 </div>

-Looking at the results table above, the conclusion is that in most cases, a text augmentation of the input can actually help me the model retrieve a better image (i.e. more similar to the target image).
+Looking at the results table above, the conclusion is that in most cases, a text augmentation of the input can actually help the model retrieve a better image (i.e. more similar to the target image).

 &nbsp;

 ## Image classification

+We evaluated our model on the mini-Imagenet dataset.
+Specifically, we worked on the few-shot setting where we add to the input two demonstrations -one with the correct label and another with a different label.
+As shown in the table above, the model's performance in this setting was poor, similar to what was reported in the Frozen paper.
+We observed that the model suffers from recency bias (cite), meaning it almost always predicts the label of the demonstration that is closest in proximity to the test input.

 <div align="center">